 routing service

-The routing service is service that uses network analysis to calculate the most effective path and turn-by-turn directions on a street network for a set of stops.
-Many factors are taken into consideration, such as traffic conditions, specific time of day, and any barriers that might affect drive time and route.
+A routing service is a service that uses network analysis and streets data to calculate the most effective path and turn-by-turn directions on a street network for a set of stops.
+Many factors are taken into consideration in calculations such as traffic conditions, specific time of day, and any barriers that might affect drive time and route.
 The routing service provides a number of other operations, such as finding the maximum driving distance over time, the shortest path to a set of facilities, the "traveling salesman problem" (shortest possible route to visit each location exactly once and return to the origin), and a cost matrix to determine the minimum cost of traveling to destinations.
+An access token is required to use the service.

-The service is hosted by Esri and can be accessed with an ArcGIS Platform or ArcGIS Online account.
+1. The ArcGIS Routing service: A location service hosted by Esri for developers who have an ArcGIS Location Platform account or ArcGIS Online account.

 Also known as